RichardNk24/RichardNk24/README.md

 # Hi there, I'm Richard 👋

 ### Senior Full Stack Engineer & Head of Engineering
-*Architecting scalable solutions, optimizing logistics, and driving tech innovation in the DRC.*
+*Architecting scalable solutions, optimizing logistics, and driving tech innovation in the DRC, France, USA, Portugal, Spain and Australia .*

 ---